New Challenge: Potluck Bingo

 I had indeed never heard of old folk among my own people complaining about aching bones – not in connection with the weather, at any rate.
 Nonetheless, my own affliction showed that my people weren't necessarily spared from it.
 I was once more forced to remember that I did not belong to the blessed among my people.

 Other than that, it had become all too easy to forget just that.
 After the departure of Lord Herucalmo, my position on the council and my place in the community had become reasonably secure.
 Sure, I still occasionally clashed with Master Zainabên and some of the other craftsmen because I was too lenient for their tastes, and Lord Arandur frequently challenged me on what he called my "short-sighted and superficial interpretations of the law" and other such things; but there was no cruelty to these challenges.
 No doubt Lord Arandur still considered me an impostor and a fool - rightly so - but he was gracious enough not to spell it out.
 My presence among my betters, whether it was during council sessions, or at the palace, or at other events for the community, was tolerated without comment.
 I was invited to further hunting trips with Lord Roitaheru, to feasts at my friends' and even at other people's houses, and to friendly contests of strengths, where my meagre efforts were applauded politely and barely mocked.
 In all, I was treated with the same indulgence afforded to the rare adolescents among the community.
-Lord Arandur signalled that I should find it demeaning to be considered a mere youth and struggle to do better., and perhaps I should have.
+Lord Arandur signalled that I should find it demeaning to be considered a mere youth and struggle to do better, and perhaps I should have.
 But it didn't really feel demeaning to me.
 On the contrary, I was treated with a consideration that I had rarely experienced in all my years as a day-taler or embalmer at home, and even if I was being condescended to, it was still with a condescending sort of respect, an acknowledgement that I might not be quite there with the rest of them yet, but that I would get there eventually.
 If Lord Roitaheru and the others put my ignorance and inexperience down to my perceived youth, rather than to my lack of breeding, that was all the better for me.

 In all, I was forced to admit that the Queen Mother and Lord Atanacalmo had been correct: there were doubtlessly worse fates than being sent to Umbar.
-For a man of ambition, it would have been a glorious opportunity, and even for me, the bitterness of exile was sweetened by the generosity of the community.
+For a man of ambition, it would have been a glorious opportunity, and even for me, the bitterness of exile was sweetened by the generosity of the people around me.
 If I had been allowed to have my family with me, I could have been perfectly happy in Umbar.
 But I still missed them terribly.
 Not all the time – I confess was distracted sometimes, not just by my work but also by entertainments – but, like the ache in my damaged joints, the pain of their absence woke me up at night and kept me from falling asleep again.
 Sometimes it also struck me in broad daylight when I saw other men embrace their wives or lift their children to their shoulders, receive the clumsy kisses of their offspring or the tender kisses of their lovers.
 Lord Laurilyo kept advising me to find a lover of my own – possibly the only piece of advice on which he agreed with his cousin – but I had ignored it just as I had ignored Lord Herucalmo's.
 They both, I felt, missed a significant part of the problem, which was that I was missing my life's companion and the better part of my sanity, not just the pleasures of love.
 No Umbarian lover, however beautiful and tender and skilled, could ever replace Amraphel; and to betray the love and the trust that we shared in order to satisfy some petty bodily desire was out of the question.

 But sometimes it was hard.
 I suppose it would have been easier if I could have fully confided in her in my letters, at least; but I was still mindful of the warning that letters could go astray and be read by others, and without a doubt Amraphel was even more mindful.
 We wrote to each other about insignificant every-day events and more significant every-day woes; but I never truly knew how they were doing.
 I had the impression, reading between the lines, that a lot of time was being spent in Andúnië.
 I hoped that was a good thing.
 I also read about troubles with money, and arguments with the neighbours, and the difficulties faced by the Day-talers' Welfare Society concerning this decision or that new statute.
 There was rarely anything about the resolution of these issues.
 I hoped with my whole heart that there were resolutions, and that Amraphel merely wished to keep them from our enemies.
 I know that I certainly complained much and wrote little about the good things, hoping that the King or Lord Atanacalmo or whoever else was snooping through our letters would be satisfied to see that I was unhappy and see no need to add further trouble.
 So I made my life in the colonies sound more strenuous than it was, and in my turn hoped that Amraphel would figure out that it wasn't nearly as bad as that.
 She was much smarter than I was, of course, and she had stressed the need for secrecy and deception herself; and yet, I felt guilty to be writing letters full of worries and complaints instead of reassuring her that I was, all in all, living a very comfortable life.
 And sometimes, when the pain of her absence grew too much, I seriously thought about throwing all caution to the wind.

-Not long after the rainy season had begun, I received a reminder that caution was still called for.
+But not long after the rainy season had begun, I received a reminder that caution was still called for.
 At first, I wasn't unduly worried when Lord Roitaheru summoned me to the city in the middle of the week, in spite of the urgency of the summons - there had been other such occasions before, for concerts or celebrations or contests organised on short notice.
 The first time I had been told to present myself at the palace completely out of turn, I had indeed been anxious about it; but now, I simply assumed that his lordship had conceived a desire to hold another competition, or that somebody had, unbeknownst to me out in the vinyards, achieved a business deal or other achievement that merited celebrating.
 Therefore I shaved, which I could once more do for myself without dark thoughts, and Nerad did his best to braid my hair and rub oils into my skin.
 I put on my green robe and a cloak and a broad-rimmed hat to keep most part of myself dry, and rode into the city.
 Even when I was led to Lord Roitaheru's office, rather than to the gardens or the baths or the feasting hall, I felt calm and merely a little curious about what the matter might be.
 Only when I was shown in, and Lord Roitaheru dismissed his valet and the servant and told the guard to close the door and let no-one enter until he called, did I begin to feel a certain unease.

 Mind you, Lord Roitaheru was perfectly civil.
 He invited me to sit in an upholstered chair across from his desk.
 He had a tiny bowl for khoosh and a larger bowl for tea prepared for both of us, and filled them himself before raising the cup of khoosh in a casual toast.
 It was the awkward silence that followed the polite greeting and the khoosh that first suggested that something was amiss.
 Lord Roitaheru studied me at length, frowning as though he was uncertain where to start – no hearty small talk, no update on the events in the city that I missed in my seclusion – and that was unlike him.
 The first flutterings of anxiety made themselves felt in my stomach.